-This ESL speaking activity helps students practice using different expressions and idioms from popular movies.
+This Movie Idioms ESL Activity helps students practice using different expressions and idioms from popular movies.
 It works best with adults, but younger learners could also enjoy it if they are above an intermediate level of proficiency.Kids, Adults

 There is a bit of preparation is required for this ESL speaking activity.
-You may want to reserve some time to browse through some clips on YouTube or Netflix to find some appropriate material.
+Browse through some clips on YouTube or Netflix to find some appropriate material.

 Do a search for “idioms in films” or “idioms in movies” to get some content to use.
 Alternatively, you may already have some movies or dramas in mind that have a lot of idioms.
 Finding a TV sitcom or a movie that your students are familiar with would be ideal for generating the most interest in the activity.